iotexproject/iips/iip-28.md

 ## Specification

-The ownership transfer will be implemented by sending a new type of transaction to the IoTeX network, and protocol stack will process this transaction to validate the action.
-For the delegate who intends to do so, he first constructs a message that articulates his intention:
+The ownership transfer will be implemented by sending a new type of transaction to the IoTeX L1.
+This will validate the transaction and apply the state change it indicates.
+For the delegate who intends to transfer ownership, they first construct a message that articulates their intention:

 ### Delegate ID
-We have introduced a new field ID as the unique identifier for delegate.
+We introduce a new field ID as the unique identifier for delegate.
 It is determined when the node is created (equal to the owner address) and remains unchanged thereafter.
 The voting address for the stake bucket needs to be set to the ID, rather than the owner.
 ```
 type Delegate {
     Name string